-- For shared memory systems.

-- Add parallelism to functioning serial code.

-- http://openmp.org

-- Compiler, run-time environment does a lot of work for us

-- Divides up work

-- ▶ But we have to tell it how to use variables, where to run in parallel, . . .

-- Mark parallel regions.

-- Works by adding compiler directives to code.
+- For shared memory systems. - Add parallelism to functioning serial code. - http://openmp.org - Compiler, run-time env does most of the work - But we have to tell it how to use variables, where to run in parallel, . . . - Mark parallel regions. - Works by adding compiler directives to code.
 Invisible to non-openmp compilers.